confluentinc/examples/ccloud-observability/docs/index.rst

 #.
 Now you are ready to proceed to Producer, Consumer, or General scenarios to see what different failure scenarios look like.

-.. |Data Flow|
+.. |Stream Lineage|
-   image:: images/data-flow.png
+   image:: images/stream-lineage.png
-   :alt: Data Flow
+   :alt: Stream Lineage

 .. |Prometheus Targets Unknown|
    image:: images/prometheus-targets-unknown.png